NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/workspace_management.md

     request_cpu: str = None,                          # Number of CPUs to reserve for new JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
     request_memory: str = None,                       # Amount of memory to reserve for newe JupyterLab workspace.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
     request_nvidia_gpu: str = None,                   # Number of NVIDIA GPUs to allocate to new JupyterLab workspace.
 Format: '1', '4', etc. If not specified, no GPUs will be allocated.
+    allocate_resource: str = None,                    # Option to specify custom resource allocations, ex. 'nvidia.com/mig-1g.5gb=1'.
+If not specified, no custom resource will be allocated.
     print_output: bool = False                        # Denotes whether or not to print messages to the console during execution.
 ) :
 ```